 The Innovation Hub is a purpose-built facility in the heart of the Fens, facilitated by funding from the Eastern Agri-tech Growth Initiative (Local Growth Fund).
 This unique centre managed by NIAB has a particular focus on fresh produce.
-Welcoming farmers and growers, food businesses, and other users wishing to engage in applied research work to reduce or reuse all forms of waste in the food supply chain and improve resource use efficiency in its production.
+Welcoming farmers and growers, food businesses, and other users wishing to engage in applied research work to reduce or re-use all forms of waste in the food supply chain and improve resource use efficiency in its production.
 Research and trial activity includes:

-waste reduction - healthy soils, crop production, field and post-harvest storage;

-- waste management packing, processing and alternative uses and markets; - increase value or application potential for new products from waste streams; - identifying opportunities to recycle waste or generate energy and co-products; - target total and marketable field losses, due to weather, pests and diseases or other damage; and - reduce loss of quality or specification in store due to crop physiology, disease or storage conditions.
+- Waste reduction healthy soils, crop production, field and post harvest storage - Waste management packing, processing and alternative uses and markets - Increase value or application potential for new products from waste streams - Identifying opportunities to recycle waste or generate energy and co-products - Target total and marketable field losses, due to weather, pests and diseases or other damage - Reduce loss of quality or specification in store due to crop physiology, disease or storage conditions